y4nnckdez4/knn_global_findex_data/README.md

-# knn_global_findex_data
+# Financial inclusion in Africa: K-Means clustering on Global Findex Data
-An application of K-Means on financial inclusion data on African countries
+The purpose of this study is to cluster African countries based on Global Findex Database survey on financial inclusion.